3v1n0/zsh-bash-completions-fallback/README.md

   So, in case a zsh completion for such commands is available, we just ignore it and replace it with the bash ones.
   This has no effect if `$ZSH_BASH_COMPLETIONS_FALLBACK_REPLACE_ALL` is set.

+* `ZSH_BASH_COMPLETIONS_FALLBACK_PRELOAD_ALL` set this variable (to any value) to always preload completions even for non-available commands.
+We don't do it by default and if any command is added at later times, the user can manually call `_bash_completions_load` (or source this file again)